papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 Here is what happened behind the scenes:

-1. **Content-Type Detection**: The system recognizes the `application/nlq` content type
+1. **Content-Type Detection**: The system recognizes the `application/nlq` content type.
 2. **Operation Matching**:
    - Compares your query ("Get flights from 12pm to 1pm on March 11th 2025")
-     against the `x-nl-input-examples` or the operation description
+     against the `x-nl-input-examples` or the operation description.
-   - Identifies the closest matching operation (`getFlightsAll` in this case, ie `GET /flights/all`)
+   - Identifies the closest matching operation (`getFlightsAll` in this case, ie `GET /flights/all`).
 3. **Parameter Extraction**:
-   - An LLM extracts relevant parameters from your query
+   - An LLM extracts relevant parameters from your query.
-   - Builds a proper API request
+   - Builds a proper API request.
 4. **Request Transformation**:
-   - Converts the natural query to a proper HTTP request
+   - Converts the natural query to a proper HTTP request.
-   - Forwards the request to the upstream API (`GET /flights/all?start=1678560000&end=1678563600` for example)
+   - Forwards the request to the upstream API (`GET /flights/all?start=1678560000&end=1678563600` for example).
 5. **Response Handling**:
-   - Receives the raw API response
+   - Receives the raw API response.
-   - Returns the JSON response with the flight data
+   - Returns the JSON response with the flight data.

 Without any code you were able to query the OpenSky Network API and retrieve flight data.

-### Improving the operation matching
+### Improving the Operation Matching

 When the `description` field provided in the operation definition are poorly written or missing, it's possible to improve the selection of the operation by